-L.A.
-Schools Adopt Sanctuary Protections for Students
+LA Schools Adopt Sanctuary Protections for Students

 In February, ICE agents arrested Romulo Avelica Gonzalez after he dropped off his 12-year-old daughter at a school in the Lincoln Heights neighborhood.
 They arrested him under a 2014 deportation order.

 In response, a coalition of community organizations and public schools formed California Schools Are Sanctuaries, to resist efforts by ICE agents to detain students and their families at public schools.
-The group supported the resolution, titled Reaffirmation of Los Angeles Unified School District Schools as Safe Zones for Families Threatened by Immigration Enforcement
+The group supported the resolution, titled Reaffirmation of Los Angeles Unified School District Schools as Safe Zones for Families Threatened by Immigration Enforcement.

-With reports of ICE agents at courthouses, and announcing that they are police officers to enter homes, Los Angeles city leaders have introduced a series of measures to protect immigrant communities.
+With reports of ICE agents detaining people at courthouses, and announcing that they are police officers to enter homes, Los Angeles city leaders have introduced a series of measures to protect immigrant communities.

 Mayor Eric Garcetti said in March there was evidence that families are avoiding parks, libraries and community centers for fear of deportation.